abbotto/rectangular/README.md

 ---

 ## Introduction
-A build kit for AngularJS applications.

-Apps built with Rectangular are designed to be:
+Rectangular is a sweet build kit for AngularJS apps that are designed to be:
 - Scalable
 - Testable
 - Organized